AlexsLemonade/scpca-docs/docs/download_options.md

 To obtain data in both `SingleCellExperiment` and `AnnData` formats, you will need to download these file formats separately.

 The only exception to this rule is when downloading spatial transcriptomics data, as the only data format available will be `Spaceranger`.
-Spatial data can be coupled with single-cell data in either the `SingleCellExperiment` or `AnnData` formats, but not both.
+Spatial data can be coupled with single-cell data in either the `SingleCellExperiment` or `AnnData` format, but not with both.

 In addition, note that expression data for multiplexed libraries is only available in `SingleCellExperiment` format, {ref}`as described here<download_files:Multiplexed sample libraries>`.